Heat signs Joel Anthony and Dexter Pittman

 If Pittman does not find his way into the Heat’s rotation, questions could certainly be asked as to why he was given a roster spot so early into the offseason.
 It remains to be seen just how valuable that final roster spot will become.

 Riley could have elected to analyze Pittman’s potential over the course of the offseason before offering a contract; Pittman hasn’t performed particularly well during summer league play.
-He could have also chosen to save the roster spot and allow Dexter to develop for a season unaffiliated with the Heat, perhaps in Europe, while still retaining Pittman’s draft rights.
+He could have also chosen to save the roster spot and allow Pittman to develop for a season unaffiliated with the Heat, perhaps in Europe, while still retaining his draft rights.
 Neither is an option any longer.
-Pittman is now under contract to the Heat.

 With four centers (Anthony, Pittman, Ilgauskus, and Magloire) and three power forwards (Chris Bosh, Udonis Haslem and Juwan Howard) soon to be under contract, the Heat’s power rotation, barring any unforeseen circumstances, is now complete.